 Take the time to reflect on your previous experiences that are relevant to your current situation.
 Whether those experiences were positive or negative, think them through and analyze them.
 Navigators learn from their past mistakes and the mistakes of others.
 And the same goes for their own and others successes — incorporate past wins and loses into planning for the future.

-Since leadership is a journey, the best leaders exhibit these three characteristics of navigators.
+Since leadership is a journey, hwo could you improve as a leader by better exhibiting these three characteristics of navigators?

 About The Author